Hell: Punishment

 Punishment in hell typically corresponds to sins committed during life.
-Sometimes these distinctions are specific, with damned souls suffering for each sin committed, such as in Plato's myth of Er or Dante's The Divine Comedy, but sometimes they are general, with condemned sinners relegated to one or more chamber of hell or to a level of suffering.
+Sometimes these distinctions are specific, with damned souls suffering for each sin committed, such as in Plato's Myth of Er or Dante's The Divine Comedy, but sometimes they are general, with condemned sinners relegated to one or more chamber of hell or to a level of suffering.

 In many religious cultures, including Christianity and Islam, hell is often depicted as fiery, painful, and harsh, inflicting suffering on the guilty.
 Despite these common depictions of hell as a place of fire, some other traditions portray hell as cold.
 Buddhist – and particularly Tibetan Buddhist – descriptions of hell feature an equal number of hot and cold hells.
 Among Christian descriptions Dante's Inferno portrays the innermost (9th) circle of hell as a frozen lake of blood and guilt.

 But cold also played a part in earlier Christian depictions of hell or purgatory, beginning with the Apocalypse of Paul, originally from the early third century; the "Vision of Dryhthelm" by the Venerable Bede from the seventh century; "St Patrick's Purgatory", "The Vision of Tundale" or "Visio Tnugdali", and the "Vision of the Monk of Eynsham", all from the twelfth century; and the "Vision of Thurkill" from the early thirteenth century.

-Polytheism

-Africa

-The hell of Swahili mythology is called kuzimu, and belief in it developed in the 7th and 8th century under the influence of Muslim merchants at the East African coast.
-It is imagined as a very cold place.
-Serer religion rejects the general notion of heaven and hell.
-In Serer religion, acceptance by the ancestors who have long departed is as close to any heaven as one can get.
-Rejection and becoming a wandering soul is a sort of hell for one passing over.
-The souls of the dead must make their way to Jaaniw (the sacred dwelling place of the soul).
-Only those who have lived their lives on earth in accordance with Serer doctrines will be able to make this necessary journey and thus be accepted by the ancestors.
-Those who can't make the journey become lost and wandering souls, but they do not burn in "hell fire".